 If you are, or have been, a social worker in the VA System and

 are not already a member, we invite you to join now!
 (What is AVASW?)

-Hope your Social Work Month (March) was filled with hearty celebrations!
-Remember that this is the 90th Anniversary of VA Social Work.
-So, let's continue to celebrate the many contributions that Social Workers have given in their service to veterans and caregivers over the past 90 years.
+This is the 90th Anniversary of VA Social Work.
+So, this year, VA Social Workers have the opportunity to celebrate the Social Work profession throughout the year..
+Let's continue to honor the many contributions that Social Workers have given in their service to veterans and caregivers over the past 90 years.
 Make this a Memorable Year!

 From the Association of VA Social Workers Executive Committee

 Do you know that Social Workers have served veterans and their families since 1926?

 Great Resources for VA Social Workers....Great resources available from the VHA Social Work Leadership Council Committees (includes pdf articles on "Overview of National Programs Where Social Workers Serve"; "National Social Work Branding Style Guide", "Military Facts for Non-Military Social Workers";"Service Lines vs. Social Work")